andreadipersio/efr/README.md

 ### example
 Contains demo implementations for **event.Subscriber** and **event.Event**, used in *main.go*, implementing the basic events of any social service (follow, unfollow, etc).

+### TODO

+- Better logging (log/syslog?)
+- Both resequencers should have a timeout parameter, so if timeout happen resequencer can be flushed
+- More testing for edge cases, disconnections, etc